 Safe Mode may refer to any of the following:

-1. Safe Mode is a software mode that enables users of Windows 95, 98, ME, 2000, XP, Vista, 7, 8, and 10 to enter an altered version of Windows and correct any problems that may be preventing them from entering booting up normally.
+1. Safe Mode is a software mode that enables users of Windows to access an altered version of Windows and correct any problems that may be preventing Windows from booting up normally.
 Safe Mode differs from the Normal operating mode in that it uses default drivers and settings upon startup, and only system required software programs are loaded upon startup.
 Below is an example of what the Windows boot menu looks like with Safe Mode selected.

 - Differences between Normal and Safe Mode in Windows.